dataaxiom/ghcr-cleanup-action/README.md

 ### `delete-untagged`

-This option is the same as the default mode, however, this option can be combined with any of the other options (except for the `keep-n-untagged`)
+This option deletes all untagged images from package repository.
+It is the same as the default mode, however, this option can be combined with any of the other options (except for the `keep-n-untagged`).

+Note: untagged here means untagged images not untagged packages in GitHub.
+So after running this option on repositories with multi-architecture images there will be potentially still untagged packages showing in GitHub.

 ```yaml
 jobs: